 Kids Teaching Kids

-Central West and Central Tablelands Local Land Services have partnered with the nationally recognised Kids Teaching Kids (KTK) organisation for the past five years to deliver conferences in rural NSW that encourage practice change at the grass roots level.
+Central West and Central Tablelands Local Land Services have previously partnered with the nationally recognised Kids Teaching Kids (KTK) organisation to deliver conferences in rural NSW that encourage practice change at the grass roots level.

 Kids Teaching Kids is an education model that uses local environmental issues as a theme for learning.
 The Kids Teaching Kids Learning Model uses ‘peer teaching and learning’ pedagogy – where the traditional roles of teacher and student change.
 The teachers become the facilitators and the students are empowered to take responsibility for their own learning.